jakereps/cookiecutter-plugin-template/README.md

 # cookiecutter-plugin-template

-[Cookiecutter](http://cookiecutter.readthedocs.io/en/latest/) template for initializing QIIME 2 plugin packages.
+[Cookiecutter](http://cookiecutter.readthedocs.io/en/latest/) template for initializing [QIIME 2](https://qiime2.org) plugin packages.

 This repository is intended to be used by QIIME 2 plugin developers to initialize a plugin package.
-See https://qiime2.org/ for more details about developing QIIME 2 plugins.
+See the plugin development guide on https://docs.qiime2.org/ for details about developing QIIME 2 plugins and how to use this template repository with [Cookiecutter](http://cookiecutter.readthedocs.io/en/latest/).

-This repository can be used directly with cookiecutter.
-A more convenient option for plugin developers is to use [q2cli's](https://github.com/qiime2/q2cli) `qiime dev plugin-init` command or the [QIIME 2 framework's](https://github.com/qiime2/qiime2) `qiime.plugin.plugin_init` API.